omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 This repository presents an Excel-based quantitative analysis of supply chain disruptions.
 The project applies **linear and multivariate regression analysis**, supported by descriptive charts built in **Excel and Power BI**, to identify the operational, historical, coordination, and structural drivers of supply chain disruption risk and severity.

 The work is designed as a **portfolio-quality analytics project**, demonstrating practical statistical reasoning, Excel modelling skills, and business-focused interpretation.
-It stimulates a real-world supply chain risk analytics use case and is suitable for Data Analyst / BI Analyst roles.
+It simulates a real-world supply chain risk analytics use case and is suitable for Data Analyst / BI Analyst roles.

 ---